 4. St Petersburg College

 The School of Public Safety, Public Safety, Public Policy & Legal Studies offers St Petersburg College’s affordable Bachelor of Applied Science (BAS) degree program in Public Safety Administration.
 Students graduate prepared for rewarding careers in fire services, emergency administration, law enforcement or emergency medical services, among others.
-Students must complete 60 credit units of classes directly related to the discipline of fire science, and coursework can be completed entirely online.
+Students must complete 60 credit units of classes directly related to the discipline of fire science, and coursework for this affordable fire science degree can be completed entirely online.